 Typically, Dynamic Media Classic configures the first set of companies and assigns a company administrator.
 The company administrator then sets up and administers Dynamic Media Classic users.

 Dynamic Media Classic supports several user roles.
 These roles can access companies set up for the Dynamic Media Classic:

 Adobe Dynamic Media Classic User Can access companies to which they have been assigned; cannot perform any administrative duties.

 Adobe Dynamic Media Classic Company Admin Can view and administer only their own companies.
 A Company Administrator can also perform all administration functions, including adding administrators and users.
 A Company Administrator can add a user to the DMC company admin accounts.
 (This role is the default user role.)

 After you add a user, Dynamic Media Classic sends the user a Welcome e-mail message.
 The message includes a password and the Dynamic Media Classic URL.

-Click Setup > Application Setup > Administration Setup >User Administration.
+Click Setup > Application Setup > Administration Setup > User Administration.

 Enter the name and email address of the user or administrator that you want to add, then click Next.

-The apostrophe character (‘) is not allowed in email addresses.
+‘) is not allowed in email addresses.

 If you want to add the user to a group (if you are adding a Media Portal user or contributor), click Next and add the user.